jaredgk/IMgui-windows/README.md

 ##Installation
 1. Clone via commandline or download and unzip archive from this page.
-  * To clone, make a new directory and run this command in the target install directory:
+  * To clone, make a new directory, right click in the file explorer and select "git command".
+Run this command in the target install directory:
   ```
-  git clone git://github.com/jaredgk/IMgui
+  git clone git://github.com/jaredgk/IMgui-windows
   ```
   (Note this method requires git to be installed, which it can be from [here](https://git-scm.com/download/win)
   * If downloading archive, open a cmd.exe window and navigate to the unzipped directory: